 Soothing Your Child’s Cold

 More than 100 different viruses cause colds.
 No wonder a vaccine for your child's cold does not yet exist!
 And because viruses cause colds -- not bacteria -- antibiotics aren't effective against them.
 So treatment for a child's cold or a child's sore throat is usually a matter of easing symptoms with self-care measures and over-the-counter (OTC) children's cold medicines.
-But remember, children's OTC cough and cold medicines should not be given to children under age 4.
+But remember, children's OTC cough and cold medicines should not be given to children under 4 years of age.

 First Steps for Relieving Your Child's Cold Symptoms